ivanyandunen/async-console-game/README.md

 # Console game

-This is a small game which made with help of asyncio module.
+This is a small console game where you can control a spaseship.
 After it started you can use navigation keys to move a spaceship via gameboard and SPACE to shoot.
 You need to avoid collisions with space garbage.